-SBB is making an important contribution to climate protection in Switzerland.
+SBB makes a significant contribution to climate protection in Switzerland.